HotSauce96/Hotsauce96/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Hotsauce96&theme=dark&background=000000)](https://github.com/anuraghazra/github-readme-stats)

-- ⚡ Fun fact: Just a little fun fact about me is that my nickname (Hotsauce) was from a videogame which allowed me to meet and know really cool places in Helsinki. 🇫🇮
+- ⚡ Fun fact: Just a little fun fact about me is that my nickname (Hotsauce) was from a videogame which allowed me to meet Helsinki and know really cool places there.